Accessory Dwelling Unit

 Pre-Approved DADU plans

-The Office of Planning and Development (OPCD) launched the ADUniverse website in September 2020.
+The Office of Planning and Development (OPCD) maintains the ADUniverse website.
 The ADUniverse features a gallery of pre-approved DADU designs, a step-by-step guide to the ADU process, and a search tool to identify the feasibility of adding an ADU to your property.
-Created by local designers and architects, the 10 pre-approved building plans offer a faster, easier, and more predictable permitting process for creating a DADU.
+Created by local designers and architects, the pre-approved building plans offer a faster, easier, and more predictable permitting process for creating a DADU.
 In most cases, you can get your permit in just 2-6 weeks.
 See How To Apply for a Detached Accessory Dwelling Unit Using a Standard Plan for more information about the permitting process.

 What Permits Do You Need?